denizsari/cardiolive/frontend/PRODUCTION-READY-REPORT.md

-# 🚀 CardioLive E-Commerce Platform - Production Ready!
+# 🚀 Kardiyolive E-Commerce Platform - Production Ready!

 ## ✅ **INTEGRATION COMPLETE - 100% SUCCESS**

 Congratulations!
-The CardioLive e-commerce platform has been successfully transformed into a production-ready PWA with comprehensive optimization, mobile-first design, and all modern web standards implemented.
+The Kardiyolive e-commerce platform has been successfully transformed into a production-ready PWA with comprehensive optimization, mobile-first design, and all modern web standards implemented.

 ## 📊 **FINAL AUDIT RESULTS**